MortenStabenau/matlab-vim/README.md

 And then run `:PlugInstall`.

 ## Documentation
-For a full documentation detailing the commands and mappings, please read the [doc](https://github.com/MortenStabenau/matlab-vim/blob/master/doc/matlab.txt) file or run `help matlab`.
+For a full documentation detailing the commands, options and mappings, please read the [doc](https://github.com/MortenStabenau/matlab-vim/blob/master/doc/matlab.txt) file or run `help matlab`.
 The latter also gives you pretty syntax highlighting.